Otelo Saraiva de Carvalho

+By then, Otelo had founded a new political party to work as an electoral front joining various political organisations in 1980: Força de Unidade Popular (FUP).
+The signature was filmed by the National Portuguese Television.
+However, FUP would be accused of being a political front for Forças Populares 25 de Abril and Otelo the leader of everything.
+He was tried and sentenced at lower courts, but the Constitutional Court reverted the sentence due to unconstitutionality.

-To solve the impasse, the Portuguese Parliament voted an amnesty for political crimes in 1996 as there was no perspective of juridical solution in "useful time", in adherence to Portugal's statute of limitations.
+To solve the impasse, the Portuguese Parliament voted an amnesty for political crimes in 1996 as there was no perspective of juridical solution in "useful time".
 Besides this reasoning, the amnesty was promoted by President Mário Soares as a gesture of democratic reconciliation as it erased the political crimes by far left and far right.

-He was further trialled for the assassinations, but was acquitted.
-The judge in charge claimed that it was certain that the terrorist FP-25 group had committed the attacks, but not enough admissible proofs indicated the authoring of the crimes for individual convictions.
-(Note: Despite the confessions and accusations made by the "repented" collaborationists of the group.
-These were, by self-incrimination, the only condemned.)
+He was further trialled for the assassinations, but was acquitted in 2001 and 2003.

-Thousands paid respect at his funeral in 2021, including the president Marcelo Rebelo de Sousa, the prime-minister António Costa and the president of the parliament Eduardo Ferro Rodrigues.
-At the time, the parliament highlighted his role in April 1974 as a "liberator of Portugal".
+Thousands of persons paid respect at his funeral in 2021, including the president Marcelo Rebelo de Sousa, the prime-minister António Costa and the president of the parliament Eduardo Ferro Rodrigues.
+At the time, the parliament highlighted his role in April 1974 as a "liberator of Portugal" given his major role in the preparation of the Carnation Revolution.
 (Note: Otelo had already been the subject of contentious debates in parliament, in earlier years.
 At the time of his death, the mourning statement was given to the "hero of April", with caviats alluding to his following growingly controversial and infamous actions.
 "Not unknown are the various moments in Otelo's life that made him a contradictory character, divisive and non-consensual, at the time of his disappearance it's the duty, above all, of the ASSEMBLY OF THE REPUBLIC, to pay homage to the hero of April (...)".)